Crimzor3086/Sentrix/backend/README.md

 ## 🚨 Important Notes

-1. **Story Protocol SDK**: The current implementation includes placeholder functions for Story Protocol integration.
-You'll need to integrate with the actual Story Protocol SDK when available.
+1. **Story Protocol SDK**: The Story Protocol functions in `src/utils/story.ts` will throw errors until the SDK is integrated.
+Replace the error throws with actual Story Protocol SDK calls.

 2. **IPFS Upload**: Currently uses Pinata.
 You can switch to other IPFS providers by modifying `src/utils/ipfs.ts`.